nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 		.. index:: single: Cloud; Base height

-		const Distance & height() const
+		Distance height() const

 			:returns: Cloud base height in the cloud layer.
 For clear sky, no cloud detected, nil significant cloud conditions returns a non-reported value.
 When sky is obscured, returns a non-reported value (use :cpp:func:`verticalVisibility()` instead).

-		const Distance & verticalVisibility() const
+		Distance verticalVisibility() const

 			:returns: When sky is obscured returns a vertical visibility value (if reported).
 For any other condition returns a non-reported value.

+	**Miscellaneous**

+		bool isVerticalVisibility() const

+			:returns: ``true`` if this group contains a vertical visibility information (including non-reported vertical visibility value) rather than cloud layer information or 'no clouds' condition, and ``false`` otherwise.

+		bool isNoClouds() const

+			:returns: ``true`` if this group contains an information related to 'no clouds' conditions, i.e. amount value is :cpp:enumerator:`Amount::NONE_CLR`, :cpp:enumerator:`Amount::NONE_SKC`, :cpp:enumerator:`Amount::NCD`, :cpp:enumerator:`Amount::NSC`.
+For any other amount value returns ``false``.

+		bool isCloudLayer() const

+			:returns: ``true`` if this group contains a cloud layer information (including non-reported amount, height or type) rather than vertical visibility information or 'no clouds' condition, and ``false`` otherwise.

 	**Validating**

 		.. cpp:function:: bool isValid() const

 			:returns: ``true`` if stored cloud information is valid, and ``false`` otherwise.
 The information is considered valid if the value of cloud cover height or vertical visibility is valid (if reported).
+Zero height of cloud cover base or vertical visibility does not make the information invalid.

 .. index:: single: Group; Weather phenomena